prioritizing remote workforce cybersecurity

 The surge in cybersecurity threats stemming from remote work is undeniably substantial.
 Gitnux reports that a significant 66% majority of organizations acknowledge that remote work has amplified these risks.
-Furthermore, a staggering 90% of data breaches are attributed to human errors, while 60% of remote workers admit to using unsecured devices for their work-related tasks.
+Furthermore, 90% of data breaches are attributed to human errors, while 60% of remote workers admit to using unsecured devices for their work-related tasks.
 These statistics underscore the critical importance of robust cybersecurity measures in the remote work landscape.
 As remote work becomes increasingly prevalent, organizations must proactively take steps to protect their sensitive data and systems.
 In this guide, we’ll delve into actionable strategies and insights on how to make strategic investments in your remote workforce’s cybersecurity.
-These investments not only safeguard your organization’s digital assets but also contribute to the overall success and resilience of your remote work operations.
+These investments safeguard your organization’s digital assets and contribute to your remote work operations’ overall success and resilience.

 How to optimize your remote workforce cybersecurity